the-turing-way/the-turing-way/reproducible_environments.md

 [yaml tutorial](https://gettaurus.org/docs/YAMLTutorial/) **[Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0)**

 YAML is an indentation-based markup language which aims to be both easy to read and easy to write.
-Many projects use it because of its readability, simplicity and good support for many programming languages.
+Many projects use it for configuration files because of its readability, simplicity and good support for many programming languages.
+It can be used for a great many things including defining computational environments, and is well integrated with [Travis](https://travis-ci.org/) which is discussed in the chapter on continuous integration.

 YAML document consists of the following elements.